meehleibt/caleb-and-sabrina/src/pages/faq.md

 ### How do I RSVP?
 Please visit [https://withjoy.com/sabrina-and-caleb-may-25/rsvp](WithJoy.com/sabrina-and-caleb-may-25/rsvp) to submit your RSVP.
 Or click the RSVP button located at the top of the website.
-The venue and caterer require a final guest count by March 1, 2025.
+The venue and caterer require a final guest count by April 26, 2025.

 ### Are children invited?
 We are delighted to have your children attend our big day!
 We ask parents with very small children or particularly excitable children to consider skipping the ceremony and join us afterward for the reception.